Rehoboth Beach, Delaware : The Ultimate Travel Guide

 Rosewood Beach House is where I stayed with my family.
 Although, it wasn’t close enough to the beach or town to walk, we had plenty of space for us all, the house was super clean and the backyard was amazing.
 There is clearly a lot of love poured into this house to make guests feel comfortable.

-Best Hotels in Rehoboth:
+Best Hotels in Rehoboth and nearby:

 - Bellmoor Inn and Spa